TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

     - Various files with indexed and preprocessed genome, saved into `inded_dir`.

 2. Alignment:
-    - BAM files with alignment (one per paired-end pair of fastq file), sorted by coordinates and saved into `bam_dir`.
-The name of the file will have all the relevant information contained in the fastq names followed by the suffix: `.Aligned.sortedByCoord.out.bam`.
+    - BAM files with alignment (one per paired-end pair of fastq file), **unsorted** and saved into `bam_dir`.
+The name of the file will have all the relevant information contained in the fastq names followed by the suffix: `.Aligned.out.bam`.
     - Alignment log files, saved into "`bam_dir`/logs/".
     - Alignment tab files, saved into "`bam_dir`/tabs/".